 HurryCane Freedom Edition Folding Cane

 Finally, the HurryCane is one of the most popular choices for seniors looking for stable canes.
 Even though it only has 3 prongs, it still provides an incredible amount of traction and balance both indoors and outdoors.
-What makes this cane unique is that the staff of the cane pivots around the bottom base, adding mobility and security simultaneously.

 The HurryCane’s other claim to fame is its quick folding function.
 It can go from full size to completely compact in seconds, which is very handy for seniors on the move.